GabrielGonzalez211/gabrielgonzalez211.github.io/_writeups/2024/HTB/Corporate.md

 ![password and vpn instructions](/assets/images/Corporate/default-password-instructions.png)

-The password for each user is CorporateStarterDDMMYYYY where DDMMYYYY is his birthday and we are able to see that birthday in each user url as we saw before.
-I will modify the script of above to instead of printing each role and user, taking its birthday, test for the corresponding password in the login and if success, print the user with the password:
+The default password for each user is CorporateStarterDDMMYYYY where DDMMYYYY is his birthday and we are able to see that birthday in each user url as we saw before.
+What if some users forgot to change his password?
+I will modify the script of above to instead of printing each role and user, take its birthday, test for the corresponding password in the login and if it success, print the user with the password:

 ```python
 #!/usr/bin/python3